Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In mid-September, as the war in the north escalated, Biden said, “We’re going to do everything we can to keep a wider war from breaking out.
 And we’re still pushing hard.”
 Before a meeting with the president of the UAE on September 23, Biden said, “I continue to be in contact with our counterparts and we’re working to deescalate in a way that allows people to return home safely.”

-Biden also was pressuring Israel not to launch a ground invasion.
+Biden was also pressuring Israel not to launch a ground invasion.
 “We obviously do not believe that a ground invasion of Lebanon is going to contribute to reducing tensions in the region, to preventing an escalatory spiral of violence, and that’s in part why we are so focused on utilizing this week to explore these ideas and see if we can develop this off-ramp,” an anonymous official told the press.

 The U.S. also sent additional troops to the region.
 In addition, the aircraft carrier USS Truman, two destroyers, and a cruiser set sail for the Mediterranean on a regularly scheduled deployment.
-The aircraft carrier USS Abraham Lincoln was already in the Gulf of Oman.
+The aircraft carrier, USS Abraham Lincoln, was already in the Gulf of Oman.

 Speaking to the UN General Assembly on September 24, 2024, a few days after Israel intensified its attacks against Hezbollah, Biden reiterated his desire to prevent a wider war that would engulf the region.
 “Hezbollah, unprovoked, joined the October 7th attack launching rockets into Israel,” he said.
 “Almost a year later, too many on each side of the Israeli-Lebanon border remain displaced.
 Full-scale war is not in anyone’s interest.
 Even as the situation has escalated, a diplomatic solution is still possible.
 In fact, it remains the only path to lasting security to allow the residents from both countries to return to their homes on the border safely.
 And that’s what working — that’s what we’re working tirelessly to achieve.”